curtisalexander/saspyrilia/docs/welcome.md

 Welcome to saspyrilia!

 ## [Docs](/docs/welcome)
-Just want to jump into the code snippets?
-Peruse the docs at left.
+Want the code snippets?
+Peruse the [docs](/docs/welcome) or utilize the search functionality.

-Or use the search functionality to find what you are looking for (coming soon).

 ### Contributing
-Have an idea for an example to add?
+Have an idea for an example?
 Want to suggest a change?
-Utilize the _Edit this page_ button and submit a PR on Github!
+Utilize the _Edit this page_ button and submit a PR on GitHub!

-## Other Website Pages
+## Other Pages

 ### [Blog](/blog)
-Interested in longer form articles, with more detail (and even more opinions)?
-Head over to the blog.
+Interested in longer form articles, with more detail?
+Head over to the [blog](/blog).

 ### [About](/about)
 Why the name saspyrilia?
-See the about page.
+See the [about](/about) page.

 ### [Colophon](/colophon)
 How is this site created?
-That is the purpose of the colophon page.
+That is the purpose of the [colophon](/colophon) page.